-During the summer of 2016, the refinery — which opened in 1919 — underwent its largest maintenance turnaround in 40 years.
-The renovations and equipment upgrades included changing out catalysts, tying in new processing units and installing new metallurgy to help the site process more lower-cost crude oil from Canada.
+The turnaround project took place in the summer of 2016, when Toledo brought in an additional 3,000 contractors to work alongside its regular personnel.
+The renovations and equipment upgrades included changing out catalysts, tying in new processing units and installing new metallurgy to help the site process greater volumes of lower-cost crude oil from Canada.

 To train people for both the routine and the unexpected, the refinery uses advanced simulators, including high-fidelity equipment that replicates real operations and processes.

 For example, it has partnered with the University of Toledo (UT) to sponsor a scholarship program that gives local high school students the opportunity to pursue a career in engineering.
-The students who are selected attend summer college-prep courses, and after successfully completing three years of classes they receive full scholarships to study engineering at UT.
+The students who are selected attend summer college-prep courses, and after successfully completing three years of classes, they receive full scholarships to study engineering at UT.